castai/docs/docs/console-overview/console-overview.md

 ## Console overview

-This is a quick overview of the [CAST AI console](https://console.cast.ai) and it's features.
+This is a quick overview of the [CAST AI console](https://console.cast.ai) and its features.

 - ### /dashboard

-In the dashboard window you will see all active and deleted clusters.
+In the dashboard window, you will see all active and deleted clusters.

 1. Create a new cluster.
 If you can see only an option to create a cluster, please refer to [Getting started](../getting-started.md) to unlock other features.
-2. Download `kubeconfig` of a cluster, pause or delete it.
+2. Download `kubeconfig` of a cluster, pause, or delete it.
 3. You can open any specific cluster to manage its policies, add or remove nodes or check logs (check -> [/clusters](../console-overview/console-overview.md#clusters)).
 Copy cluster ID for API management.

 ![](images/dashboard.png)

 - ### /clusters

-When you open any cluster from the /dashboard menu you will arrive to /clusters management.
+When you open any cluster from the /dashboard menu you will arrive at /clusters management.

 Here you will see more information about the selected cluster and will get access to the cluster management menu.